-Athlete's Foot or Foot Fungus
+Athlete's Foot, Foot and Nail Fungus

 If athlete's foot is not treated the lesion can become infected and extremely painful.
 Untreated the condition can also spread to other parts of the feet, nails, hands and can even affect the face.